CrossTheRoadElec/Phoenix6-Documentation/source/docs/api-reference/api-usage/swerve/swerve-builder-api.rst

 In the previous section, several optional constants are defined.
 These constants are not mandatory for usable swerve, but they can greatly increase swerve controllability and accuracy.

 ``CouplingGearRatio``
   The ratio at which the output wheel rotates when the azimuth spins.
-In a traditional swerve module, this is the 1st stage of the drive motor.
+In a traditional swerve module, this is the inverse of the 1st stage of the drive motor.

-  This can be manually found by locking the drive wheel in-place, then rotate the azimuth three times.
-Observe the number of rotations reported by the driver motor.
+  To manually determine the coupling ratio, lock the drive wheel in-place, then rotate the azimuth three times.
+Observe the number of rotations reported by the drive motor.
 The coupling ratio will be :math:`driveRotations / 3`, or :math:`driveRotations / azimuthRotations`.

 ``SlipCurrent``
   This is the amount of stator current the drive motors can apply without slippage.
 This can be found by placing the robot against a solid wall and slowly increase the output voltage.
 As the output voltage increases, :ref:`plot <docs/tuner/plotting:plotting>` the drive wheel velocity and stator current.
-Observe when the drive wheel velocity starts the rise (wheel is slipping) and at what stator current this begins.
+Observe when the drive wheel velocity starts to rise (wheel is slipping) and at what stator current this begins.

-.. note:: It's recommended to continuously localize your robot based on the field provided AprilTags.

 Building the Swerve Module Constants
 ------------------------------------